-The Principal Asset Management segment offers retirement pension schemes in Asia that offer various guaranteed and non-guaranteed constituent fund investment options to customers, some of which were closed in the fourth quarter of 2023.
-The retirement pension schemes can include a guaranteed rate of return to the customer or a minimum guarantee on withdrawals under certain qualifying events.
-The minimum guarantee on withdrawals under certain qualifying events is accounted for as an MRB.
+The Principal Asset Management segment offers retirement pension schemes in Asia that offer various non-guaranteed constituent fund investment options to customers and has previously offered various guaranteed constituent funds.
+The guaranteed constituent funds included a guaranteed rate of return to the customer or a minimum guarantee on withdrawals under certain qualifying events.
+The minimum guarantee on withdrawals under certain qualifying events was accounted for as an MRB.
+The guaranteed constituent funds were closed in the fourth quarter of 2023 and the second quarter of 2024.
 Principal Asset Management separate account assets and liabilities also include certain retirement accumulation products in Latin America where the segregated funds and associated obligation to the client are consolidated within the financial statements.
 We have determined that summary totals are the most meaningful presentation for these funds.